Para Explained: Secure, Non-Custodial Wallet Infrastructure

 This is a fundamentally different model from custodial or semi-custodial wallets, which create hidden custody and platform lock-in risks when they store and control private keys on behalf of users.

 Traditional non-custodial wallets trade usability for control.
-Losing your seed phrase means you're locked out.
-Para avoids this with a recovery model that uses passkeys and distributed MPC, eliminating the need for recovery phrases entirely.
+Losing your seed phrase means users lose the wallet forever.
+Para avoids this with a recovery model that uses passkeys and Distributed MPC, eliminating the need for remembering a seed phrase entirely.

 Each wallet is tied to a passkey secured by the user’s device (via iCloud Keychain, Android Keystore, etc.).
 If a user loses access, your app can trigger a recovery flow, where the user reauthenticates and a new key share is generated using Distributed Key Generation (DKG).